 - Early in the day, Keith had received orders to immediately send the heavy artillery towards Welwarn and to set off with his corps at 4:00 p.m. for the same destination.
-The loss of the pontoon-bridge of Podbaba forced him to replan his march to pass the Elbe at Leitmeritz instead of Melnik.
+The loss of the pontoon bridge at Podbaba forced him to reroute his march to pass the Elbe at Leitmeritz instead of Melnik.

 - At 1:00 p.m., the rest of Keith's baggage and the heavy artillery set off for Welwarn, escorted by Prinz Friedrich Wilhelm von Preußen Fusiliers.

 - Prince Charles sent Colonel Inkey de Pallin from Prague at the head of 300 hussars and 300 Grenzer light troops against Keith's Corps.
-The latter's rearguard under Schmettau was attacked by these Austrian light troops.
+They attacked the Prussian rearguard under Schmettau.
 In this action Schmettau lost some 400 men, 1 artillery piece and 2 ammunition carts.